nelajc/nginxphp/README.md

 Clone github repo:
 git clone https://github.com/nelajc/nginxphp.git

 You should have docker-compose installed on your machine.
-If none, follow this instructions: https://docs.docker.com/compose/install/#install-compose
+If none, follow this instruction: https://docs.docker.com/compose/install/#install-compose

 to check if docker-compose was properly installed: docker-compose --version